 A social construct, the use of which involves judgement, exercised ultimately by board level executives, and inevitably involving subjectivity…

-Below follows a listing that includes the most recognised definitions of “materiality”.
-They reflect the views of different professions and institutions on its meaning.
+This page presents a listing of the most internationally recognised definitions of “materiality”, including a broad consensus definition produced by the Corporate Reporting Dialogue in 2016.
+The definitions reflect the views of different professions and institutions on its meaning.
 Despite obvious differences, they show important commonalities.
 Evident is an evolution from past accounting approaches focussed on the correctness and accuracy of information disclosed by a specific entity, to a focus that is also more forward-looking and strategic in assessing the performance of that entity in financial and broader terms.
 Consider who is the decision-maker implied, the time frame with which a decision is to be made, the size and nature of the subject matter assessed, and the degree to which the decision-maker is open to scrutinizing the related context (for example the value chain of the entity).

 US Supreme Court (1976): A fact is material if there is “a substantial likelihood that the…fact would have been viewed by a reasonable investor as having significantly altered the total mix of information made available.”
 (TSC Industries, Inc. v.
 Northway, Inc, 426 US 438, 449 1976 – core definition used by SEC)